 Unless you also activate Shopify Payments, you’re charged transaction fees each time a customer purchases using this payment method.
 If you enable Shopify Payments, you aren’t charged transaction fees on orders for stores located in most countries.

-Pricing plans vary, but for a standard commercial translation in the UK, you’re charged 2.9% plus £0.30 for each transaction.
+Pricing plans vary, but in 2024 for a standard commercial translation in the UK, you’re charged 2.9% plus £0.30 for each transaction.

 Worldpay is the UK’s biggest payment provider, with over 250,000 SME businesses using it.
 In addition, Worldpay operates in over 40 countries and supports more than 120 currencies.

-With a promise of being able to start taking payments within 24 hours, Worldpay offers three tiers for payments:
+With a promise of being able to start taking payments within 24 hours, Worldpay offers three tiers for payments in 2024:

 In terms of other associated costs, Worldpay offers: